apache/couchdb-documentation/src/api/ddoc/views.rst

       the keys specified in the array.
     :query number limit: Limit the number of the returned documents to the specified number.
-    :query number page_size: Specify the number of rows in the result.
+    :query number page_size: The number of rows in the result.
       Enables paginated reply.
     :query boolean reduce: Use the reduction function.
 Default is ``true`` when a reduce function is defined.